 "Uh huh," she said skeptically, and vanished into the kitchen.

-That was a big fat lie.
+That was a big fat lie, actually.
 I was hoping he would call because I wanted to hear his voice again.
 And the way he said my name.

-"She is getting more handsy all the time," he said, but he was smiling.
+"She is getting more handsy all the time," he said, but he was smiling widely, in that casual, kind Jacob way.
 "You almost done?"

-I had forgotten he'd come to walk me home.
-My truck was dead today when I'd gone out to come to work and he wouldn't be able to look at it until tomorrow.
+I had forgotten he was coming to walk me home.
+My truck had been dead today when I'd gone out to come to work and he wouldn't be able to look at it until tomorrow.

 "Um, yeah."
 I looked around.
 All of the side work was done and the last table was Andrea's.
 They were just drinking coffee now and would probably stay there until kicked out.
 I was holding a final, crumpled napkin in my fist.
 I let go and saw that there were soft ridges from my fingers imbedded in it, sealed in place by sweat.